Platonism in the Philosophy of Mathematics

 The first two claims are tolerably clear for present purposes.
 Existence can be formalized as ‘∃xMx’, where ‘Mx’ abbreviates the predicate ‘x is a mathematical object’ which is true of all and only the objects studied by pure mathematics, such as numbers, sets, and functions.
 Abstractness says that every mathematical object is abstract, where an object is said to be abstract just in case it is non-spatiotemporal and (therefore) causally inefficacious.
 (For further discussion, see the entry on abstract objects.)

 Independence is less clear than the other two claims.
 What does it mean to ascribe this sort of independence to an object?
 The most obvious gloss is probably the counterfactual conditional that, had there not been any intelligent agents, or had their language, thought, or practices been different, there would still have been mathematical objects.
-It is doubtful that this gloss will do the work that Independence is supposed to do (see Section 5.3); for now, Independence will be left somewhat schematic.
+However, it is doubtful that this gloss will do all the work that Independence is supposed to do (see Section 4.1).
+For now, Independence will be left somewhat schematic.

 Platonism must be distinguished from the view of the historical Plato.
 Few parties to the contemporary debate about platonism make strong exegetical claims about Plato’s view, much less defend it.
 Although the view which we are calling ‘platonism’ is inspired by Plato’s famous theory of abstract and eternal Forms (see the entry on Plato’s metaphysics and epistemology), platonism is now defined and debated independently of its original historical inspiration.